eggplants/getjump/README.md

   https://results.pre-commit.ci/latest/github/eggplants/getjump/master
 )

-reStructuredText
+- Retrieve and save images from manga distribution sites using [GigaViewer](https://prtimes.jp/main/html/searchrlp/company_id/6510)
-Retrieve and save images from manga distribution sites using [GigaViewer](https://prtimes.jp/main/html/searchrlp/company_id/6510)
+   - If you read retrieved comics as convined PDF, use: [eggplants/mkbook](https://github.com/eggplants/mkbook)

 _Note: Redistribution of downloaded image data is prohibited.
 Please keep it to private use._